freemanpd/chef-elixir-cookbook/README.md

 # chef-elixr-cookbook
-Cookbook to install Elixr on CentOS and RedHat systems
+Cookbook for installing Elixr on CentOS and RedHat systems